allynnae/Rectangles/README.md

 # Rectangles
 This project deals with calculating different elements of a rectangle.
+Demonstrates operator overloading.